 DIY Face Mask Pattern with Elastic

-- If you have elastic cording, Deconess has a one-page printable pattern and a video to show you how to make a quick and easy face mask.
+- If you have elastic cording, a one-page printable pattern can be found here to show you how to make a quick and easy face mask.
 You can find that pattern and video here.

 I have noticed that there is a shortage as more and more crafty sewists jump to help the medical community.
 Use the elastic cording you have on hand or check your local quilting community to see if anyone else can use it!

 - There is a pattern on freesewing.org that does not use elastic cording.
 You can find the pattern here.

 Make use of spare ribbons or even make fabric strip ties to secure your masks!

 - This pattern from Lisa Caroline uses round elastic hair ties to secure the DIY face mask.